Choose Your Floater Treating Doctor Carefully

 The YAG laser is not an automated, software-driven device like LASIK, for instance.
 Every shot of the laser is a separate decision: treat this group? or leave it alone.
 Start from the center of mass or from the edge?
 Is that too close to the retina?
 How do I get the floater to move more central?, Where to adjust the handheld laser lens?
 What energy settings?
 You get the idea.
 Every patient is different.
 The amount, type distribution, optics, personality and expectations are all factors to consider in tailoring a treatment.

 MALCOLM GLADWELL'S 10,000 HOUR RULE

-In his book 'Outliers', he suggests that to master any skill, you must practice in a focused manner for 10,000 hours.
-We don't know how many actual hours Dr. Johnson has actually sat at the laser, but this is the only professional activity he has performed in his medical practice since 2007.
+In his book 'Outliers', Gladwell suggests that to master any skill, you must practice in a focused manner for 10,000 hours.
+This is the only professional activity Dr. Johnson has performed in his medical practice since 2007.
 No one can match that single-minded approach and experience in treating eye floaters.
 None of this is taught anywhere.
-It is a skill set only obtained by performing thousands of treatments, each consisting of several hundred or more individually aimed laser bursts and learning a little bit more from each aimed shot of the laser and from each patient interaction.
+It is a skill set only obtained by performing thousands of treatments, each consisting of several hundred or more individually aimed laser bursts and learning a little bit more from each patient.

 ANY OPHTHALMOLOGIST WITH A LASER CAN OFFER TREATMENT